Practical · Evidence-led · No fluff

 I've spent twenty years bridging business and technical teams across retail, fashion, finance and now hospitality & catering.
 The last twelve months have been almost entirely about putting AI to work — properly, in real production systems, not as a demo.

 AI Sustained is where I write up what I'm learning.
 Practical, evidence-led, and aimed at people who want to use AI well — not people who want to be sold something.
+The case studies are where I show the receipts.

 If something here is useful, share it.
 If something is wrong, tell me.
 If you want to talk shop, find me on LinkedIn.